RMI/metals-guidance/specs/technical_specification.md

 The data model extension consists of the following:

 1. LowCarbonOrAbatementTech:  A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
 See [Terminology:](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#abatement-technology)
 2. MineToSmelterGhgEmissions: The emissions from the ore-based or mine-to-smelter portion of aluminum production.
-For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.
+For more information, please refer Secs 2.3 and 3.2 of RMI's [Aluminum Emissions Reportings Guidance.](https://rmi.org/wp-content/uploads/dlm_uploads/2023/05/aluminum_guidance_public_consultation.pdf)
 3. MineToSmelterGeographyCountrySubdivision: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountrySubdivision field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
 4. MinetoSmelterGeographyCountry: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountry field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
 5. MineToSmelterGeographyRegionOrSubregion: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountryRegionOrSubregion field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)